SamirTalwar/smoke/README.md

     smoke 'ruby bin/calculator.rb' test

+Tests can also be passed on an individual basis:

+    smoke 'ruby bin/calculator.rb' test/addition test/postfix-notation-fails

-Smoke will exit with a code of `0` if all tests succeed, or `1` if any test fails.
+Smoke will exit with a code of `0` if all tests succeed, `1` if any test fails, or `2` if the invocation of Smoke itself was not understood (for example, if only one argument is provided).

 Output will be in color if outputting to a terminal.
 You can force color output on or off with the `--color` and `--no-color` switches.